 The importation of pets into Ireland has always been strictly controlled to ensure that diseases such as rabies are not introduced.
 The EU system of Passports for Pets allows cats, dogs and ferrets to travel between EU member states.
-This EU Pet Passport certifies that the pet has been identified by means of a microchip and vaccinated against rabies.
 Pets from higher risk non-EU countries will also require a blood test - see 'Non-qualifying high-risk countries' below.

 The Passport certifies that: